 This course embodies two discipline principles articulated in four areas: philosophy of human behavior, proven prevention factors, behavior change, school-wide and classroom response to disruptive behavior.
 626 - Inclusive Classroom Strategies, 3 Cr.

 In this course, students will be introduced to exceptional individuals and investigate instructional practices that can be used in general education classrooms to improve academic performance of students with learning difficulties and disabilities.
 The course will focus on subjects of science, social studies, literacy, and mathematics.
 Students will learn about educating students in the least restrictive environment (LRE) and the continuum of alternative placements (CAP); in addition, students will learn to utilize differentiated instruction (DI) as a means to meet the needs of a range of individuals within a classroom by making the learning appropriate for all.

-627 - Teaching Students with Cognitive Disabilities, 4 Cr.
+627 - Teaching Students with Cognitive Disabilities, 3 Cr.
 In this methods course, students will plan instruction for learners with learning disabilities.
 Course content will include assessment, instruction, and instructional design, establishment and maintenance of case records, the use of assessment data to design goals and objectives, and information needed in the development of individualized Education Plans (EP) and curriculum and instruction to accommodate diverse student needs.
 A practicum experience is built into the course.
+Prerequisite: 614.
 628 - Models for Teaching Middle School Students, 3 Cr.
 This course examines strategies and educational components that create a learning environment to address the complex needs of adolescent students.
 It includes specific methodologies and material pertaining to the basic functions of middle level education including: integration, exploration, guidance, differentiation, socialization, and articulation.
 It investigates recent research and practical applications.

-629 - Teaching Students with Learning Disabilities, 4 Cr.
+629 - Teaching Students with Learning Disabilities, 3 Cr.
 In this methods course, students will plan instruction for learners with learning disabilities.
 Course content will include assessment, instruction, and instructional design, establishment and maintenance of case records, the use of assessment data to design goals and objectives, and information needed in the development of individualized Education Plans (EP) and curriculum and instruction to accommodate diverse student needs.
 A practicum experience is built into the course.

-627 - Teaching Students with Emotional/Behavioral Disabilities, 4 Cr.
+Prerequisite: 614.
+630 - Practicum for Cross-categorical Special Education, 1-3 Cr.
+This will be a supervised experience in a school or other qualified educational setting which provides practical application of theory and experience.
+Credit requirements will be determined based upon the initial teaching license of the candidate.
+Prerequisite: 627 or 629 or 631.
+631 - Teaching Students with Emotional/Behavioral Disabilities, 3 Cr.
 In this methods course, students will plan instruction for learners with learning disabilities.
 Course content will include assessment, instruction, and instructional design, establishment and maintenance of case records, the use of assessment data to design goals and objectives, and information needed in the development of individualized Education Plans (EP) and curriculum and instruction to accommodate diverse student needs.
 A practicum experience is built into the course.
+Prerequisite: 614.
 632 - Methods for Educating Students with Cognitive Disabilities, 3 Cr.
 This is an introductory level course that familiarizes students with the foundational methods that have been successfully employed in the education of students with cognitive abilities.
 Students will learn about assessing individuals with cognitive or intellectual disabilities in terms of their academic progress, their adaptive abilities, and their overall quality of life.
 Students will also learn the importance of making accommodations appropriate to the needs of the student and the range of supplementary aids that include instruction, personnel, equipment, or other accommodations that enable children with disabilities to be educated with nondisabled children to the maximum extent appropriate.
 633 - Active Student Participation, 1 Cr.